-With the Chiang Mai Ladyboy, there’s a lot of feathers and lipstick among other things.
+With the Chiang Mai Ladyboy, there are a lot of feathers and lipstick among other things.
 Plus lots of dancing and singing and a lot of laughs to be had.

 Go To A Muay Thai Boxing Match

 Muay Thai Boxing is Thailand’s national sport, there are a few stadiums around Chiang Mai to watch a live Muay Thai Boxing match including Kawila and Thapae stadiums.
 It’s worth checking out a flight.

 What NOT To Do In Chiang Mai?